progmaticltd/homebox/docs/development.md

 - The certificates are backed up on your local machine, allowing you to redeploy without asking again the same certificates, which is also faster.
 - If you want to test your system from a local computer, you will need to add the staging version of the root certificate authority.
-They cab be downloaded on the on the [LetsEncrypt staging environment page](https://letsencrypt.org/docs/staging-environment/).
+It can be downloaded on the on the [LetsEncrypt staging environment page](https://letsencrypt.org/docs/staging-environment/).